bagdeabhishek/bagdeabhishek.github.io/musings/30-fps-vs-60-fps-cinematic-look/index.md

 Higher frame rates can materially improve legibility.
 The York University study on S3D legibility found that increased frame rate improved readability in moving scenes, while camera speed strongly affected how much useful detail survived motion.

 ### Why it matters
-The key point is that “cinematic” is not the same thing as “highest fidelity.”
+The key point is that "cinematic" is not the same thing as "highest fidelity."
 If your job is to help the viewer inspect motion, read details, or follow fast action, 60 fps can be better.
 If your job is to maintain a familiar narrative texture, 24/25/30 fps may support that better.

 This also explains why internet debates about frame rate talk past each other.
 One side is optimizing for perceptual smoothness and detail.
 The other is optimizing for narrative convention and stylized distance.